Taunton and Somerset Hospital

 Taunton and Somerset Hospital was a hospital in Taunton, Somerset.

 History

 The hospital was erected between 1809 and 1812 in East Reach in the centre of Taunton.
-The hospital was managed along with other hospitals in Taunton. and in 1968 the management committee was re-named the West Somerset Hospital Management Committee.
+The hospital was managed along with other hospitals in Taunton and in 1968 the management committee was renamed the West Somerset Hospital Management Committee.
 The main block of the hospital was Grade II listed in 1975.
 Taunton and Somerset Hospital closed in 1986, and the services moved out to Musgrove Park Hospital.

 Notable staff

 Three matrons who ran the hospital in succession all trained at The London Hospital under Eva Luckes.